MachinisteWeb/node-atlas/README.md

 ## Installation ##

-Before install NodeAtlas, install [Node.js](https://nodejs.org/en/), we will see this in the section : Install Node.js.
+Before install NodeAtlas, install [Node.js](https://nodejs.org/), we will see this in the section : [Install Node.js](install-node.js) bellow.

 ### Install NodeAtlas ###